ddp2p/DDP2P/README.md

-        No longer maintained after 0.9.55, since the development is merged in src_version2, where the compiler extracts itself the DD_Android.jar. old/src_ddp2p_common
+        No longer maintained after 0.9.55, since the development is merged in src_version2, where the compiler extracts itself the DD_Android.jar.

+old/src_ddp2p_common
-        contains the latest version of the code, significantly refactored such that objects are managed in cache.
+        contains the second generation of the code, significantly refactored such that objects are managed in cache.
 Look for a file GUIDE in the DOC folder that would describe the architecture and how everything works (for who would have time to do what remains to be done).